-Under the new Charge Scheme Rules, we set our own level of Infrastructure Charges to cover the Network Reinforcement expenditure that we incur.
-The tighter definition of Network Reinforcement in the Charging Rules means that a proportion of the investment we make to provide capacity for development is excluded, including strategic schemes to provide future capacity.
+The Charge Scheme Rules require us to set our own level of Infrastructure Charges to cover the Network Reinforcement expenditure that we incur.
+The definition of Network Reinforcement in the Charging Rules means that a proportion of the investment we make to provide capacity for development is excluded, including strategic schemes to provide future capacity.